How to use Redis for Transaction risk scoring

 The models use historical as well as most recent data to create a risk profile for each customer.
 By analyzing past behaviour it is possible to create a profile of what is normal for each customer.
 Any transactions that deviate from this profile can be flagged as suspicious, reducing the likelihood of false positives.
 The models are very fast to adapt to changes in normal behaviour too, and can quickly identify patterns of fraud transactions.

-Another very common use for Redis Enterprise in transaction risk scoring is for transaction filters.
+Another very common use for Redis Cloud in transaction risk scoring is for transaction filters.
 A transaction filter can be implemented as a Bloom filter that stores information about user behaviours.
 It can answer questions like "Have we seen this user purchase at this merchant before?"
 Or, "Have we seen this user purchase at this merchant in the X to Y price range before?"
 Being a probabilistic data structure, Redis Bloom filters do, indeed, sacrifice some accuracy, but in return, they get a very low memory footprint and response time.

-command is O(N), where N is the cardinality of the set, and can be very slow for large sets and it would also take a lot of memory.
+You might ask why not use a Redis Set to answer some of the questions above.
+Redis Sets are used to store unordered collections of unique strings (members).
+They are very efficient, with most operations taking O(1) time complexity.
+However, the SMEMBERS command is O(N), where N is the cardinality of the set, and can be very slow for large sets and it would also take a lot of memory.
 This presents a problem both in single instance storage as well as geo-replication, since more data will require more time to move.
 This is why Redis Bloom filters are a better choice for transaction filters.
 Applications undergo millions of transactions every day, and Bloom filters maintain a speedy response time at scale.

-Transaction risk scoring in a microservices architecture for an e-commerce application
+Transaction risk scoring in a microservices architecture for an e-commerce application#

 The e-commerce microservices application discussed in the rest of this tutorial uses the following architecture:

-: serves as the stream processor and caching database
+8. 8.redis: serves as the stream processor and caching database

 You don't need to use MongoDB/ Postgresql as your primary database in the demo application; you can use other prisma supported databases as well.
 This is just an example.

-Transaction risk scoring checkout procedure
+Transaction risk scoring checkout procedure#

 When a user goes to checkout, the system needs to check the user's digital identity and profile to determine the risk of the transaction.
 The system can then decide whether to approve the transaction or to trigger additional authentication steps.
 The following diagram shows the flow of transaction risk scoring in the e-commerce application: